neilsteven1997/cybersecurity/networking-secure-protocols-tryhackme-2025-12-13.md

 * SSH provides advanced features such as secure tunneling for other protocols and X11 Forwarding for remote graphical application use.
 * SSH servers default to TCP port 22, whereas the deprecated TELNET uses port 23.

+What is the name of the open-source implementation of the SSH protocol?
+- OpenSSH

+---
+## SFTP and FTPS